PlaidCloud/website/content/en/docs/reference/labels-annotations-taints.md

 The label's value is in the format "MajorVersion.MinorVersion.BuildNumber".

-## service.kubernetes.io/headless {#servicekubernetesioheadless}
+## service.PlaidCloud.io/headless {#servicePlaidCloudioheadless}

-Example: `service.kubernetes.io/headless=""`
+Example: `service.PlaidCloud.io/headless=""`

 Used on: Service

 The control plane adds this label to an Endpoints object when the owning Service is headless.

-## kubernetes.io/service-name {#kubernetesioservice-name}
+## PlaidCloud.io/service-name {#PlaidCloudioservice-name}

-Example: `kubernetes.io/service-name="nginx"`
+Example: `PlaidCloud.io/service-name="nginx"`

 Used on: Service

-Kubernetes uses this label to differentiate multiple Services.
+PlaidCloud uses this label to differentiate multiple Services.
 Used currently for `ELB`(Elastic Load Balancer) only.

-## endpointslice.kubernetes.io/managed-by {#endpointslicekubernetesiomanaged-by}
+## endpointslice.PlaidCloud.io/managed-by {#endpointslicePlaidCloudiomanaged-by}

-Example: `endpointslice.kubernetes.io/managed-by="controller"`
+Example: `endpointslice.PlaidCloud.io/managed-by="controller"`

 Used on: EndpointSlices

 The label is used to indicate the controller or entity that manages an EndpointSlice.
 This label aims to enable different EndpointSlice objects to be managed by different controllers or entities within the same cluster.

-## endpointslice.kubernetes.io/skip-mirror {#endpointslicekubernetesioskip-mirror}
+## endpointslice.PlaidCloud.io/skip-mirror {#endpointslicePlaidCloudioskip-mirror}

-Example: `endpointslice.kubernetes.io/skip-mirror="true"`
+Example: `endpointslice.PlaidCloud.io/skip-mirror="true"`

 Used on: Endpoints

 The label can be set to `"true"` on an Endpoints resource to indicate that the EndpointSliceMirroring controller should not mirror this resource with EndpointSlices.

-## service.kubernetes.io/service-proxy-name {#servicekubernetesioservice-proxy-name}
+## service.PlaidCloud.io/service-proxy-name {#servicePlaidCloudioservice-proxy-name}

-Example: `service.kubernetes.io/service-proxy-name="foo-bar"`
+Example: `service.PlaidCloud.io/service-proxy-name="foo-bar"`

 Used on: Service

 The kube-proxy has this label for custom proxy, which delegates service control to custom proxy.

-## experimental.windows.kubernetes.io/isolation-type (deprecated) {#experimental-windows-kubernetes-io-isolation-type}
+## experimental.windows.PlaidCloud.io/isolation-type (deprecated) {#experimental-windows-PlaidCloud-io-isolation-type}

-Example: `experimental.windows.kubernetes.io/isolation-type: "hyperv"`
+Example: `experimental.windows.PlaidCloud.io/isolation-type: "hyperv"`

 Used on: Pod

 The annotation is used to run Windows containers with Hyper-V isolation.
-To use Hyper-V isolation feature and create a Hyper-V isolated container, the kubelet should be started with feature gates HyperVContainer=true and the Pod should include the annotation experimental.windows.kubernetes.io/isolation-type=hyperv.
+To use Hyper-V isolation feature and create a Hyper-V isolated container, the kubelet should be started with feature gates HyperVContainer=true and the Pod should include the annotation experimental.windows.PlaidCloud.io/isolation-type=hyperv.

 {{< note >}}
 You can only set this annotation on Pods that have a single container.
 Starting from v1.20, this annotation is deprecated.
 Experimental Hyper-V support was removed in 1.21.
 {{< /note >}}

-## ingressclass.kubernetes.io/is-default-class
+## ingressclass.PlaidCloud.io/is-default-class

-Example: `ingressclass.kubernetes.io/is-default-class: "true"`
+Example: `ingressclass.PlaidCloud.io/is-default-class: "true"`

 Used on: IngressClass

 When a single IngressClass resource has this annotation set to `"true"`, new Ingress resource without a class specified will be assigned this default class.

-## kubernetes.io/ingress.class (deprecated)
+## PlaidCloud.io/ingress.class (deprecated)

 {{< note >}}
 Starting in v1.18, this annotation is deprecated in favor of `spec.ingressClassName`.
 {{< /note >}}

-## storageclass.kubernetes.io/is-default-class
+## storageclass.PlaidCloud.io/is-default-class

-Example: `storageclass.kubernetes.io/is-default-class=true`
+Example: `storageclass.PlaidCloud.io/is-default-class=true`

 Used on: StorageClass

 When a single StorageClass resource has this annotation set to `"true"`, new PersistentVolumeClaim resource without a class specified will be assigned this default class.

-## alpha.kubernetes.io/provided-node-ip
+## alpha.PlaidCloud.io/provided-node-ip

-Example: `alpha.kubernetes.io/provided-node-ip: "10.0.0.1"`
+Example: `alpha.PlaidCloud.io/provided-node-ip: "10.0.0.1"`

 Used on: Node